 WHAT WE ARE DOING

-Community Environmental Council is coordinating SBC Food Rescue, a collaborative food recovery network for Santa Barbara County with support from private, public, and nonprofit sectors.
-SBC Food Rescue builds relationships between donors with excess food and charitable organizations throughout the County to help address food insecurity and keep good food out of the landfill.
+The Community Environmental Council is coordinating SBC Food Rescue, a collaborative food recovery network for Santa Barbara County with support from private, public, and nonprofit sectors.
+SBC Food Rescue builds relationships between donors with excess food and charitable organizations throughout the County to help address food insecurity and prevent good food from going to waste.

 WHAT THE COMMUNITY IS SAYING ABOUT SBC FOOD RESCUE

 Our last donation from Bristol Farms was fantastic!
 We were given so many wonderful items.
 Our residents were very excited about these donations and chose 70 percent of the items within the first hour they were placed out.
 All of the food is being utilized.
 You have brought so much joy to our community.

 We operate on a budget of $31 per day for three meals per person.
 The donated food from Lazy Acres provides lunch for our residents; if we had to purchase food, it would greatly impact our organization’s ability to do what we do.
 These donations are instrumental to fulfill the mission of our organization.

 A primary focus of our treatment program is nutrition and promoting healthy eating habits.
 A lot of our patients attend four to six hours of programming so it’s really helpful for them to receive a nutritious meal instead of something that is not very healthy – and our clients love the food from Lazy Acres.

 Casa Serena Program Manager